philipturner/metal-benchmarks/README.md

 In low-occupancy situations, or situations with heavy register dependencies, F16/I16 is significantly faster than F32/I32.
 For back-to-back dependent FMUL, there's a 0.84-cycle throughput penalty for a 32-bit register dependency (1.84 total).
 When switching to a 16-bit register, that's a 0.56-cycle throughput penalty (1.56 total).
 In a minimum-occupancy situation, combined latencies are 6.6 and 3.9 cycles.
 The gap widens to 11.3 vs 3.9 for low-occupancy FMA.
 Now it makes sense why Apple pushes for half-precision in Metal.

+> These tables reflect a sub-optimal shader setup.
+Later benchmarks reduced the absolute latency to 3 cycles (FFMA16, FADD32, FMUL32) and 6 cycles (FFMA32).

 <details>
 <summary>Tables for FMUL, FADD, IADD, FFMA</summary>